xyzacademic/RandomDepthwiseCNN/README.md

 		python combine.py # combine all features which saved in those ten folders.

-		python rh_svc.py # Run LinearSVC on new features
+		python sgd_1m.py # Run MultiPerceptron on new features